ska-1/Car-Dealership/README.md

   - Mileage
   - Vehicle condition and other key attributes
 - Paginated scraping, handling multiple pages of listings
-- Saves scraped data to CSV/JSON format for easy analysis
+- Saves scraped data to CSV format for easy analysis
 - Configurable options for customizing the scraping process

 ---